lukechampine/us/CONTRIBUTING.md

 judgment when deciding what counts as "small," but when in doubt, err on the side of caution and propose your change first.

-The preferred method of proposing a change is to open a GitHub issue with the `Proposal` prefix, e.g. `Proposal: new chunk caching algorithm`.
+The preferred method of proposing a change is to open an issue with the `Proposal` prefix, e.g. `Proposal: new chunk caching algorithm`.
 The issue should contain a description of the problem being addressed and a basic outline of how you intend to fix it.
-You can propose changes via other channels, like Discord, but GitHub is preferred because it leaves a permanent record of the discussion that can be referenced later.
+You can propose changes via other channels, like Discord, but issues are preferred because they leave a permanent record of the discussion that can be referenced later.

 You are also welcome to propose changes that you do not intend to implement yourself.
 Instead of `Proposal`, prefix these with `Suggestion`, e.g.